DevExpress-Examples/blazor-style-migration/readme.md

 [Return to the table of contents.](#thetableofcontents)

-## Restoring Changes Made after our v23.1 Release
+## Restoring Changes Made After Our v23.1 Release

 ### Navigation TreeView Customizations in Projects Created with DevExpress Templates